daniyosopov/CS350-SNHU/README.md

 # CS350-SNHU
+Summarize the project and what problem it was solving.
+This project uses TI board CC3220X to create a smart thermostat.
+This thermostat is using internal temperature sensor to detect if need to turn on or off the heater according tho the users set temperature.

 What did you do particularly well?
 The thing that I did particularly well was simplifying the project when it comes to the coding algorithm, and learning how to use the drivers from the TI board for the first time.